pstgi/sps-v3-documentation/Installation/setting-up-network-share.md

 ![file](./pictures/installation-add-user-to-group.jpg "Add to group")

 At this point, you should have a user with the same username and password on both the SQL server.
-It would also be a member of the *IIS_IUSRS* group, which will allow it to run the SPS v3 backend.
+It would also be a member of the *IIS_IUSRS* group, which will allow it to run the SPS Plus backend.

 #### Assigning user to the App Pool

 1. Open IIS Manager.
-1. From *Sites*, stop the *SPS v3 - API* website, if it is running.
+1. From *Sites*, stop the *SPS Plus - API* website, if it is running.
-1. In *Application Pools*, right-clixk *SPS v3 - API* and select *Advanced Settings*.
+1. In *Application Pools*, right-click *SPS Plus - API* and select *Advanced Settings*.
 1. Find the *Identity* field and click the *...* button.
 1. Choose *Custom account*, then click *Set*.
 1. Enter the username and password you have created with the steps above.
 1. Click *OK* to close the window and set the changes.
 1. In the IIS Manager, click *Recycle* to restart the App Pool.
-1. In the *Sites* section, start the *SPS v3 - API* website.
+1. In the *Sites* section, start the *SPS Plus - API* website.

 ![file](./pictures/installation-iis-app-pool-set-credentials.jpg "Set App Pool credentials")